 CFM allows airlines to move aircraft around to best suit the needs of their fleet and their customers, resulting in better on-time performance.
 Fuel consumption and greenhouse gas emissions are also lowered thanks to reduced holding patterns in the air and minimised engine idling on the ground.

 CFM has changed the entire domestic passenger operating environment in New Zealand.
 An earlier version of CFM, called Collaborative Arrivals Manager, received two IT Industry Awards and an international achievement award, recognising it as an innovative, leading-edge use of technology.

-Since it was first introduced in Auckland in 2008 and subsequently rolled out to Wellington and Christchurch in 2009, CAM has achieved:
+CFM was first introduced in Wellington in 2008 and subsequently rolled out to Auckland in 2009, then Queenstown and Christchurch in 2013.

-CAM works seamlessly with PBN to achieve efficiencies across Airways’ air traffic services.
+CFM works seamlessly with Performance Based Navigation to achieve efficiencies across Airways’ air traffic services.
 We will continue to pursue opportunities to reduce the aviation industry’s greenhouse gas footprint through technological advancements and smart ATM.